Artwork Page for Sweet Melancholy

 The chair, brazier, table, and the setting all show Vien's interest in bringing archaeological accuracy to a new level of precision.
 Yet his delicate handling and graceful palette derive squarely from 18th-century French painting.
 The gesture of the melancholic figure, with her head on her hand, has roots going back to the Renaissance.
 Nonetheless, the painting has a wistful rather than tragic tone.
 Indeed, images of women in interiors, contemplating a letter with longing or sadness, derive from earlier Dutch paintings of daily life, here transformed into an ancient context.

-Oil painting of a seated woman with light skin tone turned towards us, eyes downturned, wearing a loosely draped, golden dress, tied at the waist with a cord and a blue cloth draped behind her.
+A vertically oriented oil painting depicts a seated woman with light skin tone turned toward us, eyes downturned, wearing a loosely draped, golden dress, tied at the waist with a cord and a blue cloth draped behind her.
 Her brown hair is pulled loosely back with a twining pearl and cord headpiece.
-Her right elbow rests on her chair's back, fingers pressed to forehead, left hand covering a bird in her lap.
-In the lower left sits an incense burner on a rug, and on the table to the woman's right flowers in a vase.
+Her right elbow rests on her chair's back, fingers pressed to her forehead, left hand covering a bird in her lap.
+In the lower left sits an incense burner on a rug, and on the table to the woman's right are flowers in a vase.

 Sweet Melancholy